 - The reminder shapes if they exist in your template.

 - Any cross-references included in the presentation.

 Change what's automated in your presentation

-In this example the user has four sections and within each section two subsections.
+In this example, the user has two sections and four subsections.
 They are toggling the appearance of those subsections from their Contents/Agenda page.
-As well as that they have:
+The other active options refer to:

-Most of the toggle terms are self-explanatory but there are two terms we want to define:
+Most of the toggle terms are self-explanatory, but there are options we want to define:

 - Reminders: Textbox on regular slides, which automatically fills with section and subsection titles the slide is housed in.